 I am currently editing Jonathan Swift, The History of the Four Last Years of Queen Anne and related writings, a volume in the Cambridge University Press edition of The Complete Works of Jonathan Swift.
 I have been working on eighteenth-century wome poets and memory, after giving the keynote address at the BAKEA conference on Memory in October 2017.
 I am particularly interested in the Irish women poets in the cirlce around Jonathan Swift.
 In the past two years I have published articles on Swift's 'Triumfeminate', on Mary Chudleigh, and on Laetitia Pilkington and Memory ('Laetitia Pilkingto and the Mnemonic Self').
 I am completing a paper on 'What Irish Women Writers did with John Locke' for the journal Philosophy in a themed volume from the recent Irish Philosophy in the Age of Berkeley conference at TCD (April 2019).
 My broader interest in mnemonics and memoery, cultural and historical, is haping a larger project on eighteenth-century women as repostories of memory and commemoration.

-English Literature 1500-1800, particularly 1660-1800; American Literature.
-I also have a special interest in the joint degree of Classics and English.
+English Literature 1500-1800, particularly 1660-1800; Transatlantic literature of the colonial period; American Literature between 1680 and 1900.
+I am also interested in the relationship between Classics and English, and teach the joint degree of Classics and English.